-In this work, we are trying to examine the efficiency of Islamic banks in North Africa.
-This 8 study concerns eight Islamic banks belong to five countries.
-The data are collected from the 9 official websites of these banks for a period of time extends between 2010 and 2014 (five years).
-10 We appeal to the method of analysis by financial ratios and the DEA, specially the Window 11 Analysis.
-In the light of the analyse by the financial ratios, we note that the performance of 12 Islamic banks in North Africa is in decline.
-According to the non-parametric method DEA, 13 the only efficient bank C is the Algerian bank al-Salam.
-But, the Islamic Bank of Mauritania 14 was in last row between the Islamic banks in North Africa with increasing returns to scale.
-15 he global economy has the Islamic economy, which is recognized for all the world by the prohibition of RIBA.This concept Arabic translated the interest imposed on the borrowing and lending.
+Summary- In this work, we are trying to examine the efficiency of Islamic banks in North Africa.
+This study concerns eight Islamic banks belong to five countries.
+The data are collected from the official websites of these banks for a period of time extends between 2010 and 2014 (five years).
+We appeal to the method of analysis by financial ratios and the DEA, specially the Window Analysis.

+In the light of the analyse by the financial ratios, we note that the performance of Islamic banks in North Africa is in decline.
+According to the non-parametric method DEA, the only efficient bank C is the Algerian bank al-Salam.
+But, the Islamic Bank of Mauritania was in last row between the Islamic banks in North Africa with increasing returns to scale.

-17 Index terms- islamic banks, north africa, efficiency, financial ratios, the method DEA.
+Keywords: islamic banks, north africa, efficiency, financial ratios, the method DEA.